Icom Voice Synthesizers

 The UT-102 is constructed on a small circuit board, approximately 0.8" x 1.35".
 The installation instructions and accompanying diagram in the transceiver user manual are easy to follow, and the manual also includes the necessary steps for removing the top and bottom covers of the radio.
 The unit plugs into a clearly labeled socket on the radio main unit circuit board.
 This step requires good vision, as the tiny plug measures only 0.15" x 0.2".

 Before reassembling the radio you can adjust the audio level of the announcements with a tiny potentiometer located on the radio circuit board.
 The trimmer accepts a screwdriver blade just under 0.1" wide, so a magnifying glass might be useful.
 To choose the volume it was helpful to reattach the antenna and tune around the bands to hear the announcements under different signal and noise conditions.
 The synthesized speech is distinctive and easy to understand.

 The Icom voice synthesizer is well designed and easy to use.
 This feature makes it possible for many blind and vision-impaired hams to operate a transceiver.

-Special thanks to Diane Morrison, KE7PCS, of Icom America, Inc., for making the UT-102 unit available for evaluation.
+Special thanks to Diane Morrison, KE7PCS, of Icom America, Inc., for loaning me a UT-102 unit for evaluation.